-- Audit fees consisted of fees billed and accrued for (i) audits of our consolidated financial statements included in our Annual Reports on Form 10-K and related services, (ii) reviews of the interim condensed consolidated financial statements included in our quarterly financial statements, (iii) audits of various entities for statutory and other reporting requirements, (iv) the annual audit of the 401(k) financial statements, (v) comfort letters, consents and other services related to SEC and other regulatory filings, (vi) audits of our internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002) and (vii) accounting consultations.
-Audit fees for fiscal 2013 include audit fees incurred in connection with the Company's strategic review of its Governance business. - (2) In fiscal years 2013 and 2012, audit-related fees consisted of fees billed and accrued for SSAE 16 audit fees for RiskMetrics. - (3) In fiscal years 2013 and 2012, tax fees consisted of advisory services related to international corporate restructuring and sales tax assistance.
+- (2) In fiscal years 2014 and 2013, audit fees consisted of fees billed and accrued for (i) audits of our consolidated financial statements included in our Annual Reports on Form 10-K and related services, (ii) reviews of the interim condensed consolidated financial statements included in our quarterly financial statements, (iii) audits of various entities for statutory and other reporting requirements, (iv) comfort letters, consents and other services related to SEC and other regulatory filings, (v) audits of our internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002) and (vi) audit fees incurred in connection with the Company's strategic review of its Governance business. - (3) In fiscal years 2014 and 2013, audit-related fees consisted of fees billed and accrued for (i) reports related to the assessment of internal controls and compliance with professional standards, (ii) due diligence services pertaining to acquisition-related activities and (iii) the annual audit of the 401(k) financial statements.
+In the 2014 proxy statement, audit fees for the annual audit of the 401(k) financial statements were reported in the Audit fees line.
+Prior periods have been revised to conform with current year presentation. - (4) In fiscal years 2014 and 2013, tax fees consisted of advisory services related to international corporate restructuring and sales tax assistance.
+In fiscal year 2014, tax fees also included tax consulting fees related to international and domestic tax matters.

 Change in Independent Auditor.
-As discussed above, the Audit Committee approved a change in our independent auditor for fiscal 2014.
-As reported in the Company's Form 8-K filed with the SEC on March 14, 2014 (the "Form 8-K"), on March 11, 2014 the Audit Committee approved the engagement of PwC as the Company's independent auditor for fiscal 2014 and the dismissal of Deloitte.
+As described above, the Audit Committee approved a change in our independent auditor for fiscal 2014.
+As reported in the Company's Form 8-K filed with the SEC on March 14, 2014 (the "Form 8-K"), on March 11, 2014, the Audit Committee approved the engagement of PwC as the Company's independent auditor for fiscal 2014 and the dismissal of Deloitte.